 As you can imagine, flying between Urumqi and Kashgar is going to be your fastest mode of transportation.
 I’ve flown this route numerous times and it offers spectacular views of both the Tianshan Mountains and the Taklamakan Desert.

-There are more than 15 flights per day both ways between Kashgar and Urumqi and it takes right at 2 hours to complete the journey.
+There are numerous flights both ways between Kashgar and Urumqi and it takes right at 2 hours to complete the journey.

 In Kashgar, the international airport is located on the northeast corner of town.
 There’s a city bus that stops just outside the gate to the airport that I’ve used a few times, but again, a taxi is just far too convenient.
 Expect to pay about 50-100 RMB (it’s a rip-off!) and you’ll probably be forced to share the taxi.